keu/docs/learn/airflow-kafka.md

     ```

-    In this code snippet first a function is defined that reads from the topic defined as `my_topic` and prints the messages consumed to the Airflow task log.
-The ConsumeFromTopicOperator uses the same `connection_config` as the `producer_task` with added configurations specific to Kafka Consumers.
-You can read more about consumer configuration in Kafka in the official [Kafka documentation](https://kafka.apache.org/documentation/#consumerconfigs).
+   The `consumer_task` includes a function that reads from `my_topic` and prints the messages it consumes to the Airflow task log.
+The `consumer_task` uses the same `connection_config` as the `producer_task` with added configurations specific to Kafka Consumers.
+You can read more about consumer configuration in Kafka in the [Kafka documentation](https://kafka.apache.org/documentation/#consumerconfigs).

 3. Run your DAG.